-If you’re not serious about saving or paying down debt or achieving financial freedom as a family, then no amount of financial advice can help.
+If you’re not serious about saving or paying down debt or achieving financial freedom, then no amount of money advice can help.
 But if you are, here are the best Dave Ramsey tips to know.

-If you’re starting the baby step plan, the very first thing you need to do is save $1,000 just for emergencies.
+If you’re just starting the baby steps, the very first thing you need to do is save $1,000 just for emergencies.

 Easier said than done, though, right?
 I mean, 4 in 10 Americans say they’d have to borrow money to cover a $1,000 emergency.

 But there’s a reason Dave Ramsey recommends having $1,000 in emergency savings.
 Having a cash cushion means you can cover smaller unexpected expenses without having to whip out your credit card to pay for it.

 Saving $1,000 is something you want to knock out as quickly as possible so you can move on to the other steps.

 2. Pay off all your debt (except your house) using the debt snowball

 Step 2 is probably the hardest of all the steps in the plan.
 Once you get over this hump though, the rest is smooth sailing.